wsnavely/didfail_aws/README.md

 ```
 Some sample APKs are included in `~/apk_samples`.
 For large runs, ensure the directory you are writing to has enough space to hold the output.
 The root volumes on these VMs often are too small for the task.

+This image contains a clone of this repository, so updating this code does not require updating the image.
+You simply must pull the repository on the provisioned instance (located at the path `~pythonrunner/phase1/didfail_aws`).

 ## Phase 2
 Phase 2 involves correlating the output from Phase 1 to construct tainted flows between applications.
 This repository currently only has code for automating phase 1.